thevickypedia/SysMonk/README.md

 [![none-shall-pass][nsp-logo]][nsp]

 #### Summary
-[`SysMonk`][repo] is a system monitoring tool that provides a simple and easy-to-use interface to monitor system resources.
-It is designed to be lightweight and fast.
+[`SysMonk`][repo] is a highly efficient, lightweight API for resource monitoring that uses WebSockets for real-time streaming.

 ### Installation